 Following the career fair, don’t forget to send a thank you note.
 A follow-up letter or email restates your interest and serves as a reminder of who you are when the hiring process gets started.
 All of these things can make a big difference in helping you to distinguish yourself as an ideal candidate and make a positive impression on prospective employers.

-If you need help making your job hunt successful, do not hesitate to check out our employment services.
+If you need help making your job hunt successful, do not hesitate to check out our free employment services.
 We make the job hunt less daunting.
 We offer one-on-one career counseling, résumé and cover letter revisions and many workshops to help with your job search.
 Call us at 514-978-8788 to schedule a 30-minute career consult.

 You can also check out our Job Board!
 Click here to find open positions in Quebec as soon as they become available and apply directly.